 f) The entitlement Matrix (original) provides special benefits to vulnerable sections of the society including subsistence allowance to the displaced Below Poverty Line families, house building assistance to the poor displaced families, livelihood assistance to the affected small and marginal farmers and shop keepers.

-g) The Entitlement matrix provide additional rehabilitation benefits to the affected Scheduled caste and scheduled Tribe families.
+g) The Old as well new Entitlement matrix provide additional rehabilitation benefits to the affected Scheduled Tribe families.